I have a background of carrying out fieldwork on languages of Africa and Asia.

 In the domain of theoretical morphology and syntax I have conducted work within the the frameworks of Lexical Functional Grammar (LFG) and Paradigm Function Morphology (PFM).

-I have just finished co-editing a book on agreement in Archi (Lezgic, Nakh-Daghestanian) with Grev Corbett and Marina Chumakina from the University of Surrey, and Dunstan Brown from the University of York.
-This will be published in Summer 2016.
+I have an Oxford University Press book on agreement in Archi (Lezgic, Nakh-Daghestanian) with Grev Corbett and Marina Chumakina from the University of Surrey, and Dunstan Brown from the University of York.
+Archi: Complexities of agreement in cross-theoretical perspective was published in Summer 2016.

 I am also working with my Surrey Morphology Group colleague, Marina Chumakina, on attributives in Archi.
 We argue for a paradigmatic view of transposition in mixed categories whereby apparently derivational processes are treated as part of a mixed category’s inflectional paradigm.
 Building on the work of Blevins (2001) and Nikolaeva (2007), we propose that realization rules within the morphological component of grammar paradigmatically ‘derive’ mixed categories by forming word-forms that retain their internal argument structure, whilst satisfying the government and agreement requirements imposed by their syntactic context.